OpenAI's AgentKit: Late to the Agent Party or Strategic Masterstroke?

 The Setup

-I had a different reaction, because I've been on the other side of this.
-I've built the thing AgentKit is competing with.
+I had a different reaction, because I've built the thing AgentKit competes with.
 Gluon, my open-source multi-agent orchestrator.
 Dagentic, a serverless agent framework.
-I run four or five Claude Code agents across separate projects most working days, which means I keep having to make the unglamorous decision nobody puts in a keynote: which orchestration layer do I actually reach for this time, and what does it cost me when I'm wrong.
+I run four or five Claude Code agents across separate projects most working days, which means I keep making the unglamorous decision nobody puts in a keynote: which orchestration layer do I reach for this time, and what does it cost me when I'm wrong.

 So I didn't watch the keynote wondering whether OpenAI was late.
-I watched it wondering which problem they'd decided to solve — because the agent problem isn't one problem, and the part everyone demos is the part I worry about least.
+I watched it wondering which problem they'd decided to solve — because the part everyone demos is the part I worry about least.

-The money says the stakes are real.
-The agentic AI market is projected to go from $7.06 billion in 2025 to $93.20 billion by 2032 — a 44.6% compound annual growth rate.
-And enterprises aren't waiting: 33% of enterprise software will incorporate agentic AI by 2028, up from less than 1% today.
-A market that size, growing that fast, with no settled standard, is exactly the kind of thing OpenAI has eaten before.
+The stakes are real.
+The agentic AI market is projected to grow from $7.06 billion in 2025 to $93.20 billion by 2032, a 44.6% CAGR, with 33% of enterprise software incorporating agentic AI by 2028, up from less than 1% today.
+That size, that fast, with no settled standard, is exactly the kind of thing OpenAI has eaten before.

 What AgentKit actually ships

 AgentKit collapses that into one surface.
-The Agent Builder interface looks more like Canva than an IDE — visual workflow creation a non-technical team can actually touch.
-ChatKit gives you embeddable chat UIs that drop into an existing app.
-And the part I'd have killed for: built-in trace grading and automated prompt optimization, so the evaluation harness I hand-rolled comes in the box.
+Agent Builder looks more like Canva than an IDE — visual workflow creation a non-technical team can touch.
+ChatKit drops embeddable chat UIs into an existing app.
+And the part I'd have killed for: built-in trace grading and automated prompt optimization, so the eval harness I hand-rolled comes in the box.

-The early numbers back the assembly thesis rather than the intelligence one.
-Bain & Company reported a 25% efficiency gain through dataset curation and prompt optimization.
-Ramp noted that Agent Builder "significantly reduced iteration cycles and deployment times."
-Read those carefully: iteration cycles, deployment times, curation.
-Nobody's reporting that the agents got smarter.
-They're reporting that the scaffolding got cheaper.
-That matches exactly what was expensive when I did it by hand.
+The early numbers back the assembly thesis, not the intelligence one.
+Bain & Company reported a 25% efficiency gain through dataset curation and prompt optimization; Ramp noted Agent Builder "significantly reduced iteration cycles and deployment times."
+Iteration cycles, deployment times, curation.
+Nobody's reporting the agents got smarter — they're reporting the scaffolding got cheaper.
+Exactly what was expensive when I did it by hand.

-It supports third-party models and pairs the visual builder with a code-first path, which is the right call — it lets the same product court the business user dragging boxes and the engineer who wants to drop to code when the boxes run out.
-That's not OpenAI fighting LangChain for the existing pie.
-It's OpenAI trying to grow the pie past the people who can already wire this stuff themselves.
+It supports third-party models and pairs the visual builder with a code-first path, courting the business user dragging boxes and the engineer who drops to code when the boxes run out.
+That's not fighting LangChain for the existing pie — it's growing the pie past the people who can already wire this stuff themselves.

 The fragmented kingdom

 I've lived inside that fragmentation.
-Choosing between these isn't picking a favourite — it's a bet with a switching cost attached, and you don't find out whether you bet right until you're deep enough that backing out hurts.
-Every team rebuilds the same evaluation and deployment plumbing because nobody shares it.
-The "tool sprawl" that ate enterprise software a decade ago was quietly repeating itself in the agent layer, and the bill landed as time spent on infrastructure instead of the thing you were actually trying to build.
+Choosing between these isn't picking a favourite — it's a bet with a switching cost, and you don't find out whether you bet right until backing out hurts.
+Every team rebuilds the same eval and deployment plumbing because nobody shares it.
+The tool sprawl that ate enterprise software a decade ago was quietly repeating itself in the agent layer.

 That's a market waiting to be consolidated.
-But consolidation needs a consolidator with three things at once: developer trust, enterprise relationships, and real platform-operating experience.
+But the consolidator needs three things at once: developer trust, enterprise relationships, and real platform-operating experience.
 Very short list of companies that have all three.

 The "OpenAI-compatible" move, again

-Here's the part of OpenAI's history I take seriously, because I've felt it as a developer rather than read about it as an analyst.
+I take this part of OpenAI's history seriously because I've felt it as a developer, not read about it as an analyst.

-OpenAI didn't invent the completions API.
-They made theirs the one everyone copies.
-"OpenAI-compatible" is now a phrase you'll find in the docs of platforms that compete directly with OpenAI — they standardised the interface so thoroughly that their rivals advertise compliance with it.
-That didn't happen because the API was technically untouchable.
-It happened because the developer experience was good enough, often enough, that building against it became the path of least resistance.
-I've reached for that endpoint myself when I had a dozen alternatives, purely because it was the one I didn't have to think about.
+OpenAI didn't invent the completions API; they made theirs the one everyone copies.
+"OpenAI-compatible" is now a phrase in the docs of platforms that compete directly with them — they standardised the interface so thoroughly that rivals advertise compliance with it.
+Not because the API was technically untouchable, but because the developer experience was good enough, often enough, that building against it became the path of least resistance.
+I've reached for that endpoint myself with a dozen alternatives on hand, purely because it was the one I didn't have to think about.

 AgentKit is that move pointed at agents.
 Make the orchestration layer the obvious default, and the default quietly becomes the standard.
 The network pieces are already moving — OpenAI is positioning ChatGPT as a surface third-party apps run inside, and Booking.com, Expedia, Figma, Spotify, Khan Academy, Instacart, and Uber have already signed on.
-That's the same playbook that made the API a standard, now aimed one layer up the stack.
 Whether it lands is a separate question.
-The intent is unmistakable, and I've been on the receiving end of it working enough times not to dismiss it.
+The intent is unmistakable, and I've been on the receiving end of it enough times not to dismiss it.

 Why October 2025 isn't an accident